mecid/mecid.github.io/_posts/2020-05-13-template-view-pattern-in-swiftui.md

 ![template-view](/public/template1.png)

 Pretty easy, right?
 But this code has one issue.
-Every circle inside the horizontal stack has a different size based on its text content.
+Every view inside the horizontal stack has a different size based on its text content.
 The fundamental layout system rule says that every view in *SwiftUI* calculates its size and sends it back to the parent.

 > To learn more about the layout system in *SwiftUI*, take a look at my ["Layout priorities in SwiftUI"](/2020/04/15/layout-priorities-in-swiftui/) post.